fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/01_basic_structure/06_std_cout.md

 Programs using different standard output streams will print to the screen the same way, but their content can be split by stream redirection - see [this SO question](https://stackoverflow.com/questions/818255/in-the-shell-what-does-21-mean).
 Eg by adding `1>/dev/null` you will see only error prints.</p>
 </details>

 `<<` is an operator that is used by streams to output data.
 I don't want to explain all internals of this now as there are used many advanced language features which are yet to be explained later.
-For now, just assume there is some underlying magic which allows it to understand various data types and convert them to characters and output them to the screen.
+For now, just assume there is some underlying magic which allows it to understand various data types and output textual interpretation the screen.

-`<<` can output vary many different data types (so far seen numbers and character sequenes) but more data types will be shown in a couple of lessons.
+`<<` can output many different data types (so far seen numbers and character sequenes) but more data types will be shown in a couple of lessons.
 If you get an error like `no match for 'operator<<' (operand types are 'std::ostream' ...` this means you have hit a data type that has no defined output.
 It is possible to define it, but that obviously requires you to understand many language features first.

 ### chaining